cascadiajs/2015.cascadiajs.com/proposals/free_ideas/Adventures of a New Developer.md

-#Adventures of a First Year Developer
+#Adventures of a New Developer

 * How I Put My Life on Hold and Survived Bootcamp / School / Self Education
 * True Tales of Interviews